pbobbitt/IT-Support-Lab-Series/part-2-active-directory/ImplementationLog.md

     | \\WS2025-DC01\Company_Shares\HR | HR | SG_HR |
     | \\WS2025-DC01\Company_Shares\IT | IT | SG_IT_Support |

-    * Assigned `Drive Mappings` to `Lab_User` and `Lab_Admins` because the IT support staff are actually in the admin OU and we want this to apply to all users
+    * Assigned `Drive Mappings` to `Lab_User` and `Lab_Admins` because the IT support staff are actually in the admin OU, and we want this to apply to all users

 * **Deploy a Network Printer to Managed Workstations.:**
   * Created Print Server Role